dCache/dcache/docs/TheBook/src/main/markdown/preface.md

 For a minimal test installation:

+- Hardware:
+  - Contemporary CPU
-- Hardware: contemporary CPU, 1 GiB of RAM , 500 MiB free hard disk space
+  - At least 1 GiB of RAM
+  - At least 500 MiB free disk space

+- Software:
+  - OpenJDK 11
-- Software: OpenJDK 11, Postgres SQL Server 9.5 or later, ZooKeeper version 3.5 (in case of a standalone ZooKeeper installation)
+  - Postgres SQL Server 9.5 or later
+  - ZooKeeper version 3.5 (in case of a standalone ZooKeeper installation)

 For high performance production scenarios, the hardware requirements greatly differ, which makes it impossible to provide such parameters here.
 However, if